mcrl/UDC-SIT/benchmarks/ECFNet/README.md

   + Training phase will consume 22GB of device memory at its peak.
 + Our test phase was performed with a single NVIDIA RTX 3090 GPU.
   + Test phase will consume 20GB of device memory at its peak.

+## Acknowledgement

++ Our work is motivated by open-sourced efforts of [MIMO-UNet](https://github.com/chosj95/MIMO-UNet) and [ECFNet](https://github.com/zhuyr97/ECFNet).
+We appreciate their effort.
+For more detail, refer to aforementioned repositories.